 - FAQs: Point of Entry/Point of Use Home Treatment Devices

 These devices - such as carbon filters, ion treatment, reverse osmosis systems, etc. - are installed locally, either at the water service connection of a building (point of entry) or right at the tap (point of use), to treat aesthetic issues such as taste or odor or to help meet drinking water standards.
-August 2007.
+Revised March 2014.

 - New Technology Approvals for POE/POU Devices/Systems (BRP WS31)

 List of MassDEP-approved technologies for point-of-entry/point-of-use (POE/POU) devices for water filtration.
 January 2012.

 Small public water systems can use this model to compose their own operation-and-maintenance manuals.